meant-ion/TuringMod/README.md

 	- !freegame: gets a list of all games discounted to free on the Epic Store
 				* Does not return games that were always free, free expansions/item packs, or games on sale for more than free

-	- !bonk: bonks the user specified by the chat member
+	- !bonk: bonks the user specified by the chat member (only plays the audio, compare to channel point redemption)

 	- !adbreak: gives the user the (approximate) time left before an adbreak happens - DEPRECIATED SINCE I NO LONGER RUN ADS ON A SCHEDULE

 	- !cw: shows the user Twitch's content warning labels applied to the stream

+	- !sg: records a chat member's suggestion for what to add to the bot

+	- !echo: A @desabotage command only; echos whatever is said after the command

 MOD/STREAMER ONLY COMMANDS: